“Mommy, why can’t you and Daddy live in the same house again?”

 My heart feels full of love.

-I may have a lot more to learn about motherhood, about raising a boy but with the help of my future husband to be, my ex husband and his wife, I’m sure everything will be fine.
+I may have a lot more to learn about motherhood, about raising a boy but with the help of my future husband to be, my ex-husband and his wife, I’m sure everything will be fine.
 I am so grateful that we are all in this together.
-For a boy who is greatly and deeply loved.
+For a boy who is great and deeply loved.